Author: Robin Labadie (LRob)

 WordPress vs WP Engine conflict: analysis of the drama

-The world of WordPress, which powers more than 40% of websites worldwide, is in turmoil.
-At the center of the conflict are two major players in the ecosystem: Matt Mullenweg, founder of WordPress and CEO of Automattic, and WP Engine, one of the leading WordPress hosting companies.
-This clash, which has taken
+The world of WordPress, which powers over 40 % of the world's websites, is in turmoil.
+At the center of the conflict are two major players in the ecosystem: Matt Mullenweg, founder of WordPress and CEO of Automattic, and WP Engine, one of the leading hosting companies for WordPress.
+This confrontation, which has taken on legal proportions, raises crucial questions about control of the WordPress brand, open source, and the governance of one of the web's most influential projects.
+Here's a detailed analysis of the case and what's at stake.
+Background: WordPress and WP...

 Critical security flaw in CUPS on GNU/Linux September-October 2024: What you need to know

-A critical quadruple security flaw has just been discovered in CUPS for all GNU/Linux systems.
-This article will be updated with new information to provide you with a simple and effective summary of what you need to know and the measures you need to take.
-Update 09/29/2024: These flaws only affect CUPS, so very
+A quadruple critical security flaw has just been discovered in CUPS for all GNU/Linux systems.
+This article will be updated with the new information, to provide you with a simple and effective summary of what you need to know and do.
+UPDATE 09/29/2024: These vulnerabilities only concern CUPS, so very few servers are affected, unless you have printers in your datacenter...!
+This article has been rewritten accordingly.
+A critical flaw: what do we know?
+Security researcher Simone Margaritelli discovered this set of vulnerabilities at the beginning of September....

 Best practices for your WordPress contact forms